jlubawy/go-gcnl/README.md

 This package can be used to easily access the [Google Cloud Natural Language API](https://cloud.google.com/natural-language/).

+***Update:*** Found out about [Google's official libraries](https://godoc.org/google.golang.org/api/language/v1) after I created this library.
+I'd recommend using them instead as I'm not planning on maintaining this library (assuming the official one works too).

 ## Quick-Start

 ### Analyze Entities Method